 Both nematodes can also be applied to garden soil, but often give poor results in dry or heavy soils.
 They work best in open potting composts, such as peat or coir.
 Nematodes can be used safely on all edible and ornamental plants.

-Ornamental plants grown in containers can be treated with acetamiprid (e.g. Bug Clear Ultra Vine Weevil Killer) or thiacloprid (e.g. Bayer Provado Vine Weevil Killer 2) as a liquid drench applied to the compost.
-These insecticides give protection against the grubs for up to two and four months respectively; treatment in mid- to late summer will control the young larvae and prevent damage occurring later in the autumn to spring period.
-Neither product can be used to treat edible plants or ornamental plants growing in open soil.
+Ornamental plants grown in containers can be treated with acetamiprid (e.g. Bug Clear Ultra Vine Weevil Killer) as a liquid drench applied to the compost.
+This insecticide gives protection against the grubs for up four months; treatment in mid- to late summer will control the young larvae and prevent damage occurring later in the autumn to spring period.
+This product cannot be used to treat edible plants or ornamental plants growing in open soil.

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)